ekamperi/ekamperi.github.io/_posts/2021-07-03-expectation-maximization-part1.md

 So, our objective is to maximize likelihood $$L(\theta\mid x)$$, which is equivalent to maximizing the log-likelihood $$\ell(\theta\mid x)$$, with respect to the model's parameters $$\theta = [\pi, \mu_1, \sigma_1, \mu_2, \sigma_2]$$, *given* the data points $$\{x_i\}$$.

 In the following examples, we will generate some synthetic observed data from a mixture distribution with known parameters and mixing probability $$p$$.
-We will then calculate $$\ell(\theta|x)$$ for various parameter values by keeping the rest fixed.
-Every time we will do that, we will see how $$\ell(\theta|x)$$ is maximized when the model's parameter that we vary becomes equal to the ground-truth value.
+We will then calculate $$\ell(\theta\mid x)$$ for various parameter values by keeping the rest fixed.
+Every time we will do that, we will see how $$\ell(\theta\mid x)$$ is maximized when the model's parameter that we vary becomes equal to the ground-truth value.

 Let's create a mixture distribution of two Gaussian distributions with known parameters $$m_1, s_1, m_2, s_2$$ and known mixing probability $$p=0.3$$.
 Normally, we won't know the values of these parameters, and as a matter of fact, finding them will be the very objective of the EM algorithm.
 But for now, let's *pretend* we don't know them.